14 Hill Stations Near Patiala: Perfect Getaways For Every Traveller

 Photo: Amrinder Singh / Unsplash

 Despite being a small hill station, Kasauli is one of the nearest spots to visit from Patiala.
 Known for its peaceful and calm atmosphere and colonial charm, Kasauli is a perfect spot to take your family in.
 It is located on the lower slopes of the Himalayas and offers a peaceful retreat away from crowded tourist spots.
 The town is dotted with historical buildings and a whole lot of viewpoints that you can trek to.
-One of the most popular spots to visit is Monkey Point, offering panoramic views of the surrounding valleys.
+One of the most popular places to visit in Kasauli is Monkey Point, offering panoramic views of the surrounding valleys.

 Distance From Patiala: 113 km